Justin Johnson, MD

 University of North Carolina at Chapel Hill, School of Medicine, Psychosomatic Medicine Fellowship

-Dr. Justin Johnson has expertise in military and Veteran mental health, complex co-occurring medical and psychiatric disorders, and psychodynamic psychotherapy.
+Dr. Justin Johnson has expertise in mood and anxiety disorders, military and Veteran mental health, complex co-occurring medical and psychiatric disorders, and psychodynamic psychotherapy.

 Born and raised in North Carolina, Dr. Johnson attended UNC-Chapel Hill, followed by medical school at Johns Hopkins.
 He completed his psychiatry residency at the Massachusetts General Hospital and McLean Hospital combined program at Harvard Medical School.
 Dr. Johnson served as the Chief Resident at Harvard before moving back home to North Carolina to complete a fellowship in Psychosomatic Medicine at UNC Hospitals.
 There he developed expertise in patients with complex medical-psychiatric disorders such as TBI.
 In addition, he has expertise in PTSD and is trained in Cognitive Processing Therapy (CPT), one of the few evidence-based therapies proven to treat PTSD.
 He is one of a limited number of psychiatrists trained in an evidence-based psychotherapy for PTSD.
 He has also trained in psychodynamic psychotherapy at the Psychoanalytic Center of the Carolinas.